 Scalable pricing: Wix has a wider range of pricing options so you can start your website anytime and easily scale as it grows.
 The free plan is available for beginners who are still learning the ropes and are not bothered by Wix-sponsored ads and subdomains.

-If you want a custom domain, you can switch to the most basic plan for only $4.50 a month.
-From here, you can upgrade to any of the three higher website plans or start an online store for as low as $17 per month for the Business Basic Plan.
-Squarespace, on the other hand, only offers four pricing tiers starting with the Personal plan at $12 per month.
-It doesn’t come with a free plan and most of the important features are only available in higher plans.
+If you want a custom domain, you can switch to the most basic plan for only $14 a month.
+From here, you can upgrade to any of the three higher website plans or start an online store for as low as $23 per month for the Business Basic Plan.
+Squarespace, on the other hand, doesn’t come with a free plan and most of the important features are only available in higher plans.

 Beginner-friendly interface: Wix’s drag-and-drop editor remains its top selling point.
 It gives you a template to create a simple website in minutes without learning how to code.
 Squarespace is also a “no-coding” website builder, but its grid-style editor makes it cumbersome for some beginners.
 With Wix, you can have full control of the layout and even add functionality by dragging and dropping widgets on your page.

 Instant Websites: Wix Artificial Design Intelligence (ADI) will actually build a website for you.
 Just answer a series of questions about who you are and what you want, and Wix ADI will spin up a professional looking site.
 Then you can use the simple editing tools to make it your own.

 More in-house apps: Name any feature you want your website to have and Wix has an app for it.
 Do you want to create a forum?
 Look for Wix Forum in the App Market and install it for free.
 Planning to add a live chat to connect with your visitors in real-time?
 Try Wix Chat, another in-house app you can add for free.
 If none of the built-in Wix apps is what you’re looking for, don’t worry as there are still over 200 free and premium third-party extensions to choose from.